Don’t Fall off a Cliff Chasing High Yield

 Displayed above are scenarios using the S&P 500 Total Return Index to represent “Stocks,” the Bloomberg Barclays US Treasury 7-10 Year Index to represent “Treasuries,” and a High Yield Strategy in various combinations.
 The High Yield Strategy is defined by buying the Morningstar High Yield Category when it closes above its 200-day moving average the prior day.
 The strategy entirely switches to exposure of the ICE BofAML 3-5 Year Treasury Index when the Morningstar High Yield Category closes below its 200-day moving average.

 Many advisors encourage clients to remain invested, or invest more, during market downturns so they can attempt to capitalize when assets become cheap on a fundamental basis.
 Tactical strategies provide flexibility and seek to be more opportunistic when time comes to rebalance.
-By following “risk off” signals and investing in lower-volatility assets like cash and short-term Treasuries, tactical income strategies may help preserve capital amid broad market declines.
-This capital preservation mission helps investors avoid emotional decisions and take advantage when buying opportunities arise.
+By following “risk off” signals and investing in lower-volatility assets like cash and short-term Treasuries, tactical income strategies may help reduce drawdowns amid broad market declines.
+This active risk management mission helps investors avoid emotional decisions and take advantage when buying opportunities arise.

 Tactical high yield strategies have the ability to offer strong risk-adjusted returns, and historically have been effective in managing risk when markets appear disconnected from economic reality.
 By targeting avoidance of emotionally draining drawdowns and enabling advisors to act opportunistically, tactical high yield strategies may help optimize investment portfolios for potential market downturns.